 Grievous Harm with a Body: With her own.
 Seriously.
 She rips off her own infected arm and throws it, sword still in hand, at her opponent and scores a headshot!

-"The Reason You Suck" Speech: Gives a non-villainous one to Clare, telling her she'll never be able to defeat Priscilla because she's gone soft after finding something to live for other than revenge, paralleling Ilena's speech on why Teresa was unable to defeat Priscilla.
+"The Reason You Suck" Speech: She tends to give non-villainous but rather blunt ones to those she feels are being reckless.
+She gives a particularly poignant one to Clare, telling her she'll never be able to defeat Priscilla because she's gone soft after finding something to live for other than revenge, paralleling Ilena's speech on why Teresa was unable to defeat Priscilla.

 Too Many Belts: Out of all of the Seven Ghosts, Deneve's outfit has the most belts.